SELECT Queries Syntax¶

 JOIN for joining with dimension tables (these are relatively small tables that contain dimension properties, such as names for advertising campaigns), a

-JOIN might not be very convenient due to the bulky syntax and the fact that the right table is re-accessed for every query.
+JOIN might not be very convenient due to the fact that the right table is re-accessed for every query.
 For such cases, there is an "external dictionaries" feature that you should use instead of

 JOIN.
 For more information, see the section External dictionaries.